 James S. Aber

 Traditional film photography is based on the reaction to light of silver halide crystals, which undergo a chemical change when exposed to ultraviolet, visible or near-infrared radiation.
 This photochemical change can be chemically developed into a visible picture.
-The spectral sensitivity of photography ranges from near-ultraviolet to near-infrared wavelengths (~0.3 µm to 0.9 µm).
+The spectral sensitivity of conventional photography ranges from near-ultraviolet to near-infrared wavelengths (~0.3 µm to 0.9 µm).
 The lower limit is based on available ultraviolet energy and strong atmospheric scattering; film sensitivity determines the upper limit.
 Similar limits apply to digital cameras, which have largely replaced film for remote sensing.

 |Digital color-visible photograph.
 Sunken garden on the campus of Emporia State University in late summer.
 Note normal appearance of vegetation, flags, and other objects in the view.
 Photo © J.S.
 Aber.|